All in the Mind

 I was driving along the M4 out of town one time and had to slow down because of a collision up ahead.
 As we crawled past the police cars a bizarre sight slowly came into view.
 On the other side of the buckled crash barrier two trucks had clipped each other with such force that their rear doors had burst and their contents were strewn across all six lanes of the motorway.
 The drivers were talking to the police on the hard shoulder.
 One truck had been full of furniture – sofas, armchairs and tables.
 These were lying randomly around on the tarmac.
 The other truck was a baker’s truck and had been full of loaves, buns, tarts, doughnuts, battenberg slices, cupcakes and bags of flour.
 The bags had exploded and created a Christmas scene across ground zero.
 A heavily powdered sofa bore several dainties in odd clusters and ragged stacks, as if impulsively abandoned by two untidy people.
 Slices of white bread festooned an inverted reclining chair.
 Jam doughnuts littered the scene like beached anemones.
 And so on.

-As well as resembling a respectable site specific installation piece, the spectacle was a fine snapshot of the poetic process which went some way beyond ‘the chance meeting on a dissecting-table of a sewing-machine and an umbrella’ to a higher hybridism wherein the battenberg on the scatter cushion was not on it but of it.
+As well as resembling a respectable site specific installation piece, the spectacle was a fine snapshot of the poetic process which went some way beyond ‘the chance meeting on a dissecting-table of a sewing-machine and an umbrella’ (The Songs of Maldoror, Comte de Lautréamont) to a higher hybridism wherein the battenberg on the scatter cushion was not on it but of it.
 A creature of a drained undersea world.

 the possibility of recognising nature, even distorted nature, which is, after all, a kind of struggle between my interior life and the external world as it exists for most people